Maricaya/Maricaya/README.md

-<h1 style="border: none !important">Hello, I'm <strong>Lucille</strong> ! 👋 </h1>
+<h1 style="border: none !important">Hello, I'm <strong>Xulu</strong> ! 👋 </h1>
 <br /><br />

--   🔭 Previously worked as a front-end engineer, now focusing on learning C++ with the goal of transitioning into computer systems, particularly distributed systems and parallel computing
+-   🔭 Previously worked as a software engineer, now focusing on learning C++ with the goal of transitioning into computer systems, particularly distributed systems and parallel computing
 -   💡 Looking for ways to bridge the gap between software development and system-level programming
 -   🥅 2024 goals: to enhance my skills and pursue a career in computer systems
 -   [知乎](https://www.zhihu.com/people/zhe-xu-lu)｜[掘金](https://juejin.cn/user/219558057617374)